JuicyBoy999/Pocket_Crisis/README.md

 - (Optional) OpenAI API for MindEase responses

 ## Demo Video
-📺 [Add your Loom or YouTube link here]

 ## About the Creator
 Solo Bsc(Hons) Computing student from Nepal, focused on building meaningful and emotionally intelligent tools.